Gleyber Torres Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.5 K/9, the second-worst in MLB.
+- The Athletics pitching staff ranks last in MLB with a collective 7.4 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (7.25).
+- The Athletics have the last-ranked team ERA across all league pitching staffs (7.31).

-- The Athletics give up the second-most home runs in baseball (58 total, 1.7 per game).
+- Athletics pitchers combine to give up the most home runs in baseball (64 total, 1.7 per game).

-- Sears makes the start for the Athletics, his seventh of the season.
-He is 0-2 with a 5.06 ERA and 34 strikeouts in 32 2/3 innings pitched.
+- Muller (1-2) gets the starting nod for the Athletics in his eighth start of the season.
+He has a 6.62 ERA in 34 2/3 innings pitched, with 21 strikeouts.

-- His last time out came on Thursday against the Seattle Mariners, when the lefty went six scoreless innings while allowing four hits.
+- In his most recent outing on Saturday against the Kansas City Royals, the lefty went 5 1/3 innings, giving up five earned runs while surrendering eight hits.

-- In six games this season, the 27-year-old has put up a 5.06 ERA and 9.6 strikeouts per nine innings, while giving up a batting average of .250 to opposing hitters.
+- The 25-year-old has amassed a 6.62 ERA and 5.6 strikeouts per nine innings in seven games this season, while allowing a batting average of .343 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.